ibm-cloud-docs/cloud-databases/bi-tutorial.md

 In this step, you use a Node.js script to upload data to your {{site.data.keyword.databases-for-mongodb}} EE instance.
 The [World Health Organization (WHO) Coronavirus (COVID-19) Dashboard](https://covid19.who.int/data){: .external} provides a daily update of COVID-19 data (deaths, vaccine utilization, and cases).

-Ensure you are in your root directory, then use the following command to import this data into your {{site.data.keyword.databases-for-mongodb}} EE instance.
+Ensure you are in your project directory, then use the following command to import this data into your {{site.data.keyword.databases-for-mongodb}} EE instance.

 ```sh
 cd import-covid-data